 The extensiveness of the upper range makes identifying and quantifying intelligence difficult.
 Furthermore, a person’s environment can determine much of what one knows; IQ mostly measures acquired intelligence.
 To complicate things even more, the concept of “speed”—i.e., how fast one learns and processes—is part of the giftedness picture.

 Many studies on giftedness identify intelligence by using a set of behaviors.
 However, these behaviors show up in the negative and in the positive.
 And many gifted students who are under-resourced—students from poverty—actually are seen as discipline problems because of the many negative behaviors often associated with giftedness.

-What does it mean to be gifted
+What does it mean to be gifted as an adolescent?

 Being gifted can be very uncomfortable for some adolescents—especially those who are under-resourced.
 The research indicates that many gifted students deliberately fail tests or fail to do homework so that they don’t appear to be too smart.
 There’s an axis of relationships/acceptance and achievement.
 At the middle level (and sometimes into high school as well), relationships and acceptance tend to trump achievement.
 Many of these students choose having friends over excelling academically.

 Adolescents who are gifted can be unusually argumentative with adults, shoot holes in every argument, try extreme behaviors (see how many hours or days they can go without sleep, see how many friends they can get on Facebook), make unusual friends (“I just wanted to know what they were like”), quickly see through superficial or hypocritical adults, and engage in deviant social behaviors.
 Because they can process information so fast, they become bored easily and often think it’s the teacher’s duty to keep them engaged.